 Normally, the fleet manager organizes a central appointment where all drivers can come by the site and register or have their details documented.
 It is important here that drivers who are not present (holiday, short-time work, assembly) do not find the time to attend this appointment.
 It is important to ensure that these drivers are also given the opportunity to be checked, which must also be documented afterwards.
 Advisable action is to take random samples to ensure that the deadlines are met.

 Thanks to the ongoing digitalization, many companies have set themselves the goal of automating this process and offering a digital driver's license check.
 The electronic control enables a central data collection with automated appointment reminders.
 Apps are also created automatically via the app and help to keep appointments with an electronic overview.
 Furthermore, line samples can be easily implemented by simply exporting them in csv format in order to go through appointments and appointment reminders.

 Avoid negative consequences as fleet manager

 The responsibility of the fleet manager is great and will be severely punished in the event of infringements.
-Ignorance or a half-hearted control of the driving licences does not protect against criminal prosecution because of the violation of the underlying obligation to keep the licence.
+Ignorance or a half-hearted control of the driving licenses does not protect against criminal prosecution because of the violation of the underlying obligation to keep the license.

 And yet everything could have been so simple.
 Fleet managers in small to medium-sized companies are usually in several places at the same time, i.e. on the one hand they are basically not trained for this job and potentially not properly instructed, and on the other hand they do not have the necessary time to take care of the tasks that arise.

-In the stressful everyday life of a fleet manager, in addition to contract management, maintenance and repairs, it often happens that less important activities such as checking driving licences are left out.
+In the stressful everyday life of a fleet manager, in addition to contract management, maintenance and repairs, it often happens that less important activities such as checking driving licenses are left out.